bdavis222/dot-scanner/README.md

 To install this software and its dependencies:

 1. Download this project
-2. Navigate to the top-level directory of the downloaded project in a terminal window
+2. Navigate to the top-level folder of the downloaded project in a terminal window
 3. Run the following command:

 ```